-CTP insurance in SA provides compensation to people injured by a SA registered vehicle where the owner or driver is at fault.
+CTP insurance in South Australia provides compensation to people injured by a SA registered vehicle where the owner or driver is at fault.
 Compensation is reduced to the extent that people contribute to their own injuries.

 The scheme is fault based.
 To make a claim under the scheme, fault on the part of an owner or driver needs to be established.

 The SA CTP insurance scheme is funded by premiums paid as part of the cost of motor vehicle registration in SA.

 In July 2016, the CTP Insurance scheme in South Australia was opened up to private insurers.
 The CTP Regulator then took over from the Motor Accident Commission (MAC).
 Since 1 July 2019, the CTP scheme has been fully opened up to private insurers.
 The regulator sets all premiums and oversees the CTP insurers.

 Current CTP insurers in SA are: